1. SCOPE AND APPLICATION

 - return of postal items to the sender in the event of unknown addressee, or if the addressee does not want to receive the item.

 3.2 SERVICES FOR THE BLIND, THE VISUALLY IMPAIRED, PRISONERS OF WAR AND CIVIL INTERNEES

 Posten offers the following services, free of charge, on a nationwide basis:

 - Postal items for the blind and the visually impaired sent to or from an organisation for the blind or to or from a blind or visually impaired person, and including correspondence, literature in any format, including audio records, as well as equipment produced or adapted for alleviating the disability.

-- Priority and non-priority letter post up to 2 kg and light cargo up to 5 kg, or up to 10 kg if the contents cannot be split, addressed to or sent by prisoners of war or civil internees.
+- Addressed letter post up to 2 kg and light cargo up to 5 kg, or up to 10 kg if the contents cannot be split, addressed to or sent by prisoners of war or civil internees.